EvanPHamilton/planetly_project/README.md

 although the endpoints are protected with an auth token generated on a per user basis.
 I ran out of time to implement JWT tokens, or a more sensible session based authentication paradigm.
+But the api_tests.py file contains an example of programatically creating a user and generating an auth token.

 #####
 #